Crocheting with Plarn

 I've been faithfully using my canvas bags for quite awhile, but every now and then I'll forget or I'll acquire plastic bags from friends or family who have forgotten their canvas bags.
 I can't bring myself to throw them out.
 So I was saving an ever-growing pile of plastic bags with no idea how to use them other than occasionally as shipping material.

 I was introduced to this technique by a friend.
 She inspired nearly every mama in our local group to begin crocheting with plastic bags (or "plarn" as it's called).
-I tend to just make more reusuable bags but you can also make purses, rugs, backpacks, etc. I'm giving these explanations under the assumptions you already know how to crochet.
+I tend to just make more reusuable bags but you can also make purses, rugs, backpacks, etc. I'm giving these explanations under the assumptions you already have a basic understanding of how to crochet (but not as though you're an expert, because otherwise you probably wouldn't need these directions; it's super simple for you pros!).
 If you don't it's a simple, fun technique to learn and there are plenty of online resources to teach you how to do it (although the best teacher tends to be a good friend).

 Here's how to crochet a bag out of plastic bags (plarn):